The GCS mentoring programme brings together communication specialists in a mentoring partnership.

 The purpose of the GCS Mentoring Programme is to:

-We aim to match as many mentor/mentees as possible.
+We aim to match as many mentors and mentees as possible.
 This is a rolling programme of matching.
 If you aren’t matched first time round, you will be carried over onto the following months matching exercise.

-The next deadline date for your application is by midday on:
+The deadline date for your mentee application is by midday on 4 December 2019.

 Conversations: Connecting Diverse Voices (CCDV) is a mutual mentoring programme that is part of the GCS Diversity and Inclusion (D&I) strategy.
 The programme aims to facilitate conversations between decision makers across government and those who have experience in areas of D&I.